Symmetric entanglers for non-invertible SPT phases: The matrix product unitary commutes with symmetry

 of our Hilbert space.
 Since the symmetry action depends only on the conjugacy class of the overall group element $\prod_{i=1}^N x^{n_i} h_i$, it is sufficient to show that our MPU preserves the conjugacy class of the overall group element -- the symmetry action will then commute with the MPU.

 Acting with the MPU gives us the state

-up to some signs from Eq. \ref{eq:signs}.
+up to some signs from Eq.
+(13).
 Note that the block structure of the MPU tensor means that $n_i$ are preserved.
 This in turn preserves the overall factor of $x$ that appears in the overall group element.
 Thus, the conjugacy classes $[x]$ and $[x^2]$ are preserved.

 When the overall group element is $g \in H$, we need to preserve the classes $[e]$ and $[a]$ separately.
-To see that this is the case, we first note that $\Tr[Q(g)]$ vanishes for $g \neq e$ for $g \in H$, thus only those states with
+To see that this is the case, we first note that $\Tr[Q(g)]$ vanishes for $g \neq e$ for $g \in H$, and since $Q$ is a projective representation, only those states with

 contribute.

 Now, we can commute all $x^{n_i}$ past all the elements (let's say, to the left); the $x$ factor then vanishes (since we are assuming the overall group element lives in $H$).
 We then have

 for some $h'_i \in H$ and